diode-docs/diode-docs/content/docs/Features/cli-commands.md

 ### **\-bnscachetime**

-Specify a name cache staleness timeout so that any subsequent use of the name (after the timeout) refreshes the name contents from the chain.
+Specify a name cache staleness timeout so that any subsequent use of the name (after the timeout) refreshes the name members from the chain.
 Useful when using BNS names as access control lists that may frequently change.

 <u>Args:</u>